 - Jon Anderson, Associate Professor, Mathematics

-UMM's Truckers and Turnover Project has developed the access to such data from a participating motor carrier, and the expertise to handle it.
-(See, for example, paper cited below in "Partnerships").
-We propose to take two significant steps with regard to these data.
-The first is to analyze pre-Registry data to establish the first-ever formal benchmark for the screening effectiveness of the original CDME with regard to specific safety-relevant medical conditions (obstructive sleep apnea (OSA) and between one and three other conditions, such as hypertension).
-This will be of independent national significance, as even the Congress did not have access to such a systematic analysis during its deliberations.
-The second is to construct a data set based upon post-Registry data from the same motor carrier, and prepare an exploratory analysis of this data set, in preparation for submitting a proposal to the FMCSA to fund a future companion study of the screening effectiveness of the post-Registry CDME.
+The purpose of the commercial driver's medical examination (CDME) is to screen drivers for safety-relevant medical conditions and identify those who have conditions that could affect their ability to safely operate commercial motor vehicles.
+The Federal Motor Carrier Safety Administration (FMCSA) instituted a Registry of Certified Medical Examiners and specified training standards for examiners for the first time in 2014.
+It also revised the CDME examination form in 2015 due to concerns about the effectiveness of the CDME.
+The Truckers & Turnover Project has access to CDME data on several thousand drivers along with separate medical diagnosis information on the same individuals, for a pre-Registry period, and has the ability to acquire similar data for a post-Registry period.
+Task One is to analyze pre-Registry data to establish the first-ever formal benchmark for the screening effectiveness of the original CDME with regard to specific, safety-relevant medical conditions (obstructive sleep apnea (OSA) and between one and three other conditions, such as hypertension).
+Task Two is to acquire data and construct a data set based on post-Registry data from the same motor carrier,and prepare an exploratory analysis of this data set in preparation for submitting a proposal to the FMCSA to fund a future companion study of the screening effectiveness of the post-Registry CDME.